Danielle M. Bacigalupo

 M.A. in English, CUNY College of Staten Island

-Currently, Danielle is a doctoral candidate at St. John’s University, who just finished her fellowship and coursework this past Spring.
-Within the parameters of her fellowship, Danielle has been a lecturing professor for Literature in a Global Context to undergraduates, as well as the photographer/editor of the English Department blog.
-Danielle is now an adjunct professor the First-Year Writing Program for the English Department at CUNY College of Staten Island and for Literature in a Global Context at St. John’s University.
+Danielle is a doctoral candidate at St. John’s University, who just finished her fellowship and coursework this past Spring.
+As part of her fellowship contract, Danielle taught Literature in a Global Context to undergraduates and was the photographer/graduate editor of the English Department blog from Fall 2015 to Fall 2017.
 In the past, Danielle has taught middle school and other introductory college courses.
-Beginning this summer, Danielle will be preparing for COMPs, with the expectation to further develop her research in areas of social justice, pedagogy activism, and recovery literacies.